Edin2021/Edin2021/README.md

 [Portfolio Website](https://edinsikira.com)

 ## 🙌 About Me
 My name is Edin.
-At 22, I'm a seasoned front-end developer hailing from Bosnia and Herzegovina with three years under my belt.
-I thrive on diving into diverse projects, tackling unique tasks, and confronting fresh challenges.
-My drive lies in innovating with the skills I've honed, while also readily embracing new technologies as they arise, tailored to the needs of the project.
+At 22, I'm a seasoned front-end developer from Bosnia and Herzegovina with 3+ years of experience.
+I enjoy diving into diverse projects, being presented with unique tasks, and being confronted with challenges.
+I like creating with the skills I've honed, while also embracing new technologies as they come, depending on the needs of a project.

-I'm someone who is driven and has a reliable approach when it comes to any task or situation I take on.
-As a front-end developer, I have an interest in designing visually appealing and functional websites and applications.
-Additionally, I am adaptable and cooperative in any work setting.
+I'm someone who is driven and has a reliable approach when it comes to any task or situation I undertake.
+I have a keen interest in designing visually appealing and functional websites and applications.
+Additionally, I am adaptable, cooperative, and work well in any team environment.

-Besides some simple things in life, like waking up, having breakfast, socializing, taking a shower, watching YouTube, etc., I also enjoy participating in activities like going for a hike, hitting the gym, grilling, and occasional travel.
+Besides some simple things in life, like waking up, having breakfast, socializing, taking a shower, watching youtube, etc., I also enjoy participating in activities like going for a hike, hitting the gym, grilling, occasional travel, and pc enthusiasm.

 ## 💼 Experience

 ### Front End Developer at [Limesharp Internet Ltd.](https://limesharp.net/), London, UK
-#### August 2022 - September 2023
+#### August 2022 - September 2023 (~1.1 years)
 A significant step in my career journey, Limesharp provided me with valuable exposure to diverse tasks in various environments, fostering growth not only as a developer but also as a team player.

 - Developed and maintained production code for client websites using HTML, CSS, SASS, Tailwind, JavaScript, and Vue.js.